yurigo79/gutenberg/packages/editor/README.md

 _Parameters_

 -   _props_ `Object`: The component props.
--   _props.children_ `Element`: Children to be rendered.
+-   _props.children_ `React.ReactNode`: Children to be rendered.

 _Returns_

--   `Component|null`: The component to be rendered.
+-   `React.ReactNode`: The component to be rendered.
 Return `null` if the post type doesn't supports the author or if there are no authors available.

 ### PostAuthorPanel